kaby76/AntlrVSIX/README.md

 ## Caveats:

+* Support for the old VS2017 and even older VS2015 has been removed.
-* If you are interested in support for the old VS2017 and even older VS2015, you can try using an older version of the extension.
+If you are interested in those, you can try using an older version of the extension.

 * This tool is only for writing grammars.
 If you want to generate parsers and lexers, you will need to use Antlr4BuildTasks (which currently only targets C#), or run the Antlr4 Java